Hom-unitality and hom-associative structures: Hom-unities in one-sided unital algebras

 \section{Hom-unities in one-sided unital algebras}

-This section studies left-unital algebras, which we denote $(A,1_l)$.
+In this section, we study left-unital algebras, which we denote $(A,1_l)$.
 The right-unital versions of all results in this section follow by applying them to the opposite algebra $A^{\mathrm{op}}=(A,\mu_{\mathrm{op}},1_\star)$ -- as seen at the beginning of \cref{sec:unital-1SU}, $A^{\mathrm{op}}$ which is left-unital (right-unital) if and only if $(A,\mu,1_\star)$ is right-unital (left-unital) with the same unity.

 Consider the maps

 If $(A,1_\star)$ is two-sided unital, Fr\'{e}gier and Gohr~\cite{FreGohr:UnitCond} proved that these maps induce a bijection between all HA-compatible maps of $A$ and the subalgebra $AC(A)$ of hom-unities of the given product.